-David Hessl, Ph.D., is currently the director of the Translational Psychophysiology and Assessment Laboratory (T-PAL).
-His research focuses primarily on genetic, brain, environmental and neuroendocrine factors affecting cognition and behavior in individuals with fragile X-associated disorders.
+David Hessl, Ph.D., professor of Psychiatry and Behavioral Sciences, is currently the director of the Translational Psychophysiology and Assessment Laboratory (T-PAL).
 One important focus of the work in T-PAL is to develop and evaluate novel behavioral, cognitive and psychophysiological outcome measures of individuals with neurodevelopmental disabilities.
 These measures are designed to be used to detect improvement in functioning within controlled treatment trials.
 Psychophysiological studies have examined abnormalities in social gaze, sensorimotor gating, sympathetic nervous system activity, hypothalamic-pituitary-adrenal axis function, and potentiated startle responses.
-Other recent studies have been aimed at improving aberrant behavior and cognitive measurements in individuals with fragile X syndrome, Down syndrome, autism, intellectual disabilities, and other neurodevelopmental disabilities.
-A second major focus of his work is the study of premutation carriers of fragile X syndrome.
-As children these individuals are at increased risk for attention deficit hyperactivity disorder and autism and as older adults they become at risk for a neurodegenerative disease involving tremor, ataxia, and dementia (the fragile X-associated tremor ataxia syndrome, FXTAS).
-Along with Susan Rivera, Ph.D., he directs an NIMH-funded project examining the trajectory of changes over time in brain structure, neuropsychology, and neurological/motor functioning in these FMR1 premutation carriers.
+Other recent studies have been aimed at improving challenging behavior and cognitive measurements in individuals with fragile X syndrome, Down syndrome, autism, intellectual disabilities, and other neurodevelopmental disabilities.
+A second major focus of his work is the study of fragile X premutation carriers.
+Individuals with this change in the FMR1 gene are at increased risk for a neurodegenerative disease involving tremor, ataxia, and dementia (the fragile X-associated tremor/ataxia syndrome, FXTAS).
+Along with Susan Rivera, Ph.D. and Flora Tassone, Ph.D., he directs an NIMH-funded project examining the trajectory of changes over time in brain structure, neuropsychology, and neurological/motor functioning in these carriers.
+He and Deborah Hall, M.D., Ph.D.
+(Rush University) and Peter Todd, M.D., Ph.D.
+(University of Michigan) direct an NINDS-funded rare disease clinical trial readiness project for FXTAS.

-He earned his Ph.D. in clinical psychology from the University of Washington where his work focused on emotional and brain development in infants of depressed mothers under the supervision of Geraldine Dawson, Ph.D.
+Hessl earned his Ph.D. in clinical psychology from the University of Washington where his work focused on emotional and brain development in children of mothers with postpartum depression under the supervision of Geraldine Dawson, Ph.D.
 He went on to a clinical internship at the Department of Psychiatry and Behavioral Sciences and the Lucile Packard Children's Hospital at Stanford University.
-He also completed a MacArthur postdoctoral fellowship in psychophysiology under the supervision of W. Thomas Boyce, M.D. at the Institute of Human Development at UC Berkeley.
+He completed a MacArthur postdoctoral fellowship in psychophysiology under the supervision of W. Thomas Boyce, M.D. at the Institute of Human Development at UC Berkeley.
 His training continued at the Behavioral Neurogenetics Research Center at Stanford where he began his work on gene-brain-behavior studies in fragile X syndrome with Allan Reiss, M.D.
-He obtained an NIMH Career Development Award (K23) to examine the association between anxiety and autism symptoms in children with fragile X syndrome and the physiology underlying social anxiety problems such as gaze avoidance in these individuals.
-He is a licensed psychologist and his clinical interests involve cognitive, emotional, and behavioral evaluation of children, adolescents and adults with neurodevelopmental disorders, including fragile X syndrome, autism spectrum disorders, ADHD, learning disabilities, and Tourette syndrome.
-He conducts collaborative studies with researchers from several disciplines, including neuroscience, molecular genetics, and neuropathology in an effort to understand links between genetics, brain function and behavior.
+After arriving at UC Davis, he obtained an NIMH Career Development Award (K23) to examine the association between anxiety and autism symptoms in children with fragile X syndrome and the physiology underlying social anxiety problems such as gaze avoidance in these individuals.
+He is a licensed psychologist and his clinical interests involve cognitive, emotional, and behavioral evaluation of children, adolescents and adults with neurodevelopmental conditions, including fragile X syndrome, Down syndrome, autism, ADHD, learning disabilities, and Tourette syndrome.

 Andrew Dakopolos, Ph.D., is postdoctoral scholar in the T-PAL lab, primarily working on the Cognitive Test Battery for Intellectual Disabilities (Toolbox) Study.
 Andy received his Ph.D. from Teachers College, Columbia University with a focus in Intellectual Disability and Autism.
 He also holds an M.S. in Applied Statistics from Teachers College, as well as an M.A. in Teaching from Willamette University.
 Andy’s background is in education, and he has over 10 years of experience teaching special education and working with graduate-level special education teacher candidates in Oregon, Los Angeles, New York City, and San Francisco.
 His research interests include cognitive measurement and assessment, executive function, emotion regulation, and early social communication in children with autism and other developmental and intellectual disabilities.